Developer Installation Guide

 Download the bco main repository into your development workspace.

 cd ~/workspace/openbase git clone -b master https://github.com/openbase/bco.git

 We recommend to checkout and install the

-master branch in case you start the development of new components.
+dev branch in order to start the development of new components.

 Be aware to setup the snapshot repository before building the

 # Setup Snapshot Repository

-This step is only required if you are using a non release branch (e.g. master) or link against it.
+This step is only required if you are using a non release branch (e.g. dev) or link against it.

 In case you want to build a bco nightly release or your project depends on any snapshots you have to add the following public repository configuration profile to your maven settings file (

 <?xml version="1.0"?> <settings> <!-- ... --> <profiles> <profile> <id>openbase</id> <activation> <activeByDefault>true</activeByDefault> </activation> <properties> <downloadJavadocs>true</downloadJavadocs> <downloadSources>true</downloadSources> </properties> </profile> <profile> <id>sonatype</id> <activation> <activeByDefault>true</activeByDefault> </activation> <repositories> <repository> <id>sonatype-oss-public</id> <url>https://oss.sonatype.org/content/groups/public/</url> <releases> <enabled>true</enabled> <updatePolicy>daily</updatePolicy> </releases> <snapshots> <enabled>true</enabled> <updatePolicy>interval:60</updatePolicy> </snapshots> </repository> </repositories> </profile> </profiles> <!-- ... --> </settings>